-At 31 December 2021, AGS Airports Limited's defined benefit pension scheme had a surplus of £3,986k (2020: £328k) as measured under International Accounting Standards ("IAS") 19 Employee Benefits.
-The Company's share of this surplus amounts to £1,272k (2020: £113k).
+At 31 December 2022, AGS Airports Limited's defined benefit pension scheme had a deficit of £5,920k (2021: £3,986k) as measured under International Accounting Standards ("IAS") 19 Employee Benefits.
+The Company's share of this deficit amounts to £1,878k (2021: £1,272k).
 The AGS Airports Limited's defined benefit scheme was closed to future accrual with effect from 30 June 2019.
 Following the closure of the scheme to future accrual, the members of the scheme were entitled to participate in the Group's defined contribution pension plan.

-Investment in airport facilities
+Investment in modern airport facilities